noisesmith/cryptlj/README.md

 ## Usage

+the most directly useful functions, cryptlj.disk/to and cryptlj.disk/from, are shown in action in disk_test.clj in the tests directory

-see the first tests in crypt_test.clj
+see also the first tests in crypt_test.clj

 ## License